jfrog/jfrog-azure-devops-extension/overview.md

 Gain full traceability for your builds as the environment data associated with your build is automatically collected.

 The extension currently supports the following package managers:
-Maven, Gradle, npm, NuGet, Docker, Go and Conan.
+Maven, Gradle, npm, NuGet, Docker, Go, Pip and Conan.
 It also allows downloading and uploading generic files from and to Artifactory.

 ## Documentation and source code
 The full extension documentation is available [here](https://www.jfrog.com/confluence/display/JFROG/Artifactory+Azure+DevOps+Extension).